msolefonte/dublin-pollution-piper/README.md

 Areas can be configured manually in the [src/config/areas.json](src/config/areas.json) file.
 This document includes the list of areas covered by the application, including both the coordinates used for the traffic service and the sensor identification.

-As long as sensors are available (which should be at least in Europe thanks to the [European Environmental Agency](https://www.eea.europa.eu/themes/air)!), this code can be exported to anywhere in the world.
-Feel free to do so.
+As long as sensors are available (which should be at least in Europe thanks to the [European Environmental Agency](https://www.eea.europa.eu/themes/air)), this code can be exported to anywhere in the world.
+You can also experiment with other kind of sensors that gather other pollutants in air like O3, CO, SO3, as they use very similar APIs.
+Feel free to do so!

 ## Scripts